 Crazy Egg provides a great perspective on this, emphasizing the point that more content is used to rationally justify big money decisions.
 Here is a matrix proposed by them that will help you determine the length of your landing page pertaining to your industry.

 It is important to know what is working for you in order to experiment with similar variations in the future and to get better results with minimum energy and resources invested.

 Always prepare the A/B versions of your landing page to determine which one attracted the best responses helping in goal completion.
 A/B testing could involve the evaluation of several landing page elements including, but not limited to, headings, subheadings, copy content, copy placement, text appearance, page layout, imagery and page length.

 The above example illustrates choices such as using imagery instead of placing a video prominently placed where the main banner is supposed to be.

 While there are no disputes about the engagement value of videos, it’s probably a better idea to stick to images in such a central layout element.
 This is why version A was more successful in generating leads, though you would expect more people to be engaged by a video.

-Keep your seld update with modern techniques in improving your conversion rate.
+Keep your seld updated with modern techniques in improving your conversion rate.
 AMP landing pages are a big step up as far as showing landing pages on mobile devices is concerned.

 Determine which format, long or short landing page suits your business.
 Design your page accordingly.

-If you have other suggestion on improving landing page design, do leave a comment.
+If you have other suggestions on improving landing page design, do leave a comment.